solidjs/solid/CONTRIBUTING.md

 ### Solid Start Team

 Solid Start is our new meta framework that focuses on enhancing Solid's DX story and general usability.
 Similar to SvelteKit, Next and other meta frameworks, this project is considered a primary core supported effort.
-Solid Start is approaching it's beta release and we're looking for developers to test, validate and build on top of it.
+Solid Start is approaching its beta release and we're looking for developers to test, validate and build on top of it.
 Join the #solid-start channel on Discord or the [solid-start](https://github.com/solidjs/solid-start) to learn more.

 ## Ecosystem Opportunities